docker/docs/datacenter/dtr/2.1/guides/install/index.md

 ---
+description: Learn how to install Docker Trusted Registry for production.
+keywords: docker, dtr, registry, install
 title: Install Docker Trusted Registry
-description: Learn how to install Docker Trusted Registry for production.
-keywords:
-- docker, dtr, registry, install
 ---

 Docker Trusted Registry (DTR) is a containerized application that runs on a